popupcad/popupcad.github.io/_tutorials/popupcad-device-design.md

 * Rename your sketch using the F2 button after selecting it.
 Call it something like "Sublaminate 1 Body Sketch" or just "Body Sketch" if you're designing a single-sublaminate device.
 * Select the layer or layers you wish to apply the body sketch to.
 In most cases, select all the layers of the sublaminate this material is going on.
 * Select "ok" to create this sketch operation.
+* Name the operation you just created, using the F2 button after selecting the operation from the operation list.
+Call it something like "Sublaminate 1 Body".

-You will need to repeat this process for any other sublaminates in your design
+You will need to repeat this process for the body material on any other sublaminates in your design.

 ### Joint Sketches

 To create articulated motion in your laminate device, portions of the rigid layers of your composite must be removed to allow neighboring rigid links to rotate with respect to one another like a hinge.
 Depending on what your layers consist of, the removal geometry may be quite different and may be distributed across differing layers.
 You may use one hinge type or multiple, depending on the tolerances, ranges of motion, or properties you wish each joint to exhibit.

 To facilitate reuse of one or more hinge designs, you can create a hinge sketch which allows you to copy and reposition the same hinge geometry over and over.
-In general, you will need a separate hinge sketch per hinge type, and per sublaminate.
+In general, you will need a separate sketch per hinge type, and per sublaminate.
 So therefore, for example, if you want two different 5-layer(1-sublaminate) hinges to be placed in a 11-layer(2-sublaminate) design, you will probably need four sketches to place both hinges onto both sublaminate layers.

 Joint sketches generally just consist of sets of lines which can be used in conjunction with place or transform operations to copy, scale, and rotate reusable hinge geometries to the joint locations you desire.